Time Travel in Ginza Street in Meiji Era – Hyper Edohaku Exhibition

 Time Travel in Ginza Street of Meiji Era – Hyper Edo Haku

-The Japan Foundation, Bangkok in collaboration with the Creative Economy Agency (CEA) and Light Bulb Art and Creative Hub are very pleased to co-organize the newest cutting-edge traveling exhibition “Time Travel in Ginza Street in Meiji Era – Hyper Edohaku” during 14-15 December 2025 at Light Bulb Art and Creative Hub in Chiang Mai and 19 – 26 December 2025 at TCDC Bangkok.
-Created and produced by the Tokyo Metropolitan Edo-Tokyo Museum, the XR* The contents of “Extreme Edohaku” will be the pivotal feature that enables visitors to experience the interactive exhibits by travelling back to Ginza Street during the Meiji period (1868-1912) in multiple languages optimized for each individual locality.
+The Japan Foundation, Bangkok in collaboration with the Creative Economy Agency (CEA) and Light Bulb Art and Creative Hub were very pleased to co-organize the newest cutting-edge traveling exhibition “Time Travel in Ginza Street in Meiji Era – Hyper Edohaku” during 14-15 December 2025 at Light Bulb Art and Creative Hub in Chiang Mai and 19 – 26 December 2025 at TCDC Bangkok.
+Created and produced by the Tokyo Metropolitan Edo-Tokyo Museum, the XR* The contents of “Extreme Edohaku” were the pivotal feature that enabled visitors to experience the interactive exhibits by travelling back to Ginza Street during the Meiji period (1868-1912) in multiple languages optimized for each individual locality.

-Visitors will be donned with the head-mounted display to relish the virtual reality (VR) of digital experiences during a time shifting 30 – minute program which will bring them back to the Ginza areas in the Meiji Era, where they can admire the cultural artifacts such as rickshaws and steam locomotives.
-In addition to this, in Bangkok, they will also be able to enjoy the interactive contents where characters move in sync with visitors’ movement, the real-time projection of XR imaginary combined with footage of visitors as well as the opportunities to take photos together with characters made possible by augmented reality (AR).
-Moreover, the replicas of items from the Edo-Tokyo Museum collection will be on display at TCDC Bangkok’s Gallery.
-Through the visual and interactive contents, visitors will be mesmerized with the spatial and temporal shifts to understand the living history and culture of Japan during the Meiji period, the prime time towards the rapid modernization of Japan after more than two centuries of her isolation to the world.
+Visitors were donned with the head-mounted display to relish the virtual reality (VR) of digital experiences during a time shifting 30 – minute program which brought them back to the Ginza areas in the Meiji Era, where they could admire the cultural artifacts such as rickshaws and steam locomotives.
+In addition to this, in Bangkok, they were able to enjoy the interactive contents where characters moved in sync with visitors’ movement, the real-time projection of XR imaginary combined with footage of visitors as well as the opportunities to take photos together with characters made possible by augmented reality (AR).
+Moreover, the replicas of items from the Edo-Tokyo Museum collection were on display at TCDC Bangkok’s Gallery.
+Through the visual and interactive contents, visitors were mesmerized with the spatial and temporal shifts to understand the living history and culture of Japan during the Meiji period, the prime time towards the rapid modernization of Japan after more than two centuries of her isolation to the world.

-The events of this exhibition are made possible thanks to special cooperation from Tokyo Metropolitan Edo-Tokyo Museum, Tokyo Metropolitan Foundation for History and Culture and FabCafe Bangkok.
+The events of this exhibition were made possible thanks to special cooperation from Tokyo Metropolitan Edo-Tokyo Museum, Tokyo Metropolitan Foundation for History and Culture and FabCafe Bangkok.

 Notes: